dgerzhoy/pbrt-v3-CMSC740-dgerzhoy/generator/README.md

 		This means you generate scenes with 2 balls and 3 balls (-nB 2 3) with 2 arrangements each (-nBA) with 1 light and 2 lights (-nL 1 2) with 2 arrangements each (-nLA)

+to rotate around x axis (for background shadows) add -rot 90 1 0 0
+	python ..\..\generator\sceneGenerator\sceneGenerator.py .\example\ -nB 2 3 -nBA 2 -nL 1 2 -nLA 2 -rot 90 1 0 0

+you can change the random seed with -r <seed>

 RUN SCRIPT:

 usage: sceneRunner.py [-h] pbrt path